 Having recently visited the Grand Canyon in Arizona and the Grand Canyon of Pennsylvania, I was determined to visit Gulf Hagas, the Grand Canyon of Maine, this year.
-While much smaller (only about 4 miles long and 100 or so feet deep) and even more remote than the other two "grand canyons", Gulf Hagas is filled with breathtaking vistas, waterfalls, pools, and sheer rock walls.
+While much smaller (only about 4 miles long and 100 or so feet deep) and even more remote than the other two "grand canyons," Gulf Hagas is filled with breathtaking vistas, waterfalls, pools, and sheer rock walls.
 The gorge is adjacent to the Hermitage, a nature conservancy with 35 acres of some of Maine's oldest white pines.
 Both, Gulf Hagas and the Hermitage, are National Natural Landmarks.

 There are at least five named waterfalls and numerous smaller ones in Gulf Hagas.
-The waterfalls and rapids of the West Branch of the Pleasant River (WBPR) create one of the best venues in the state for white water kayaking, class V creeking.
+The waterfalls and rapids of the West Branch of the Pleasant River (WBPR) create one of the best venues in the state for white water kayaking, and class V creeking.
 The pools beneath the waterfalls and the rock chutes also provide great swimming fun.
 In addition, the area provides a multitude of opportunities for hiking and camping.

 Located in central/northern Maine, Gulf Hagas is part of the Appalachian Trail (AT) Corridor and includes a small portion of the AT's 100 Mile Wilderness.
-The nearest city, Bangor, is about a two hour drive away.
+The nearest city, Bangor, is about a two-hour drive away.
 Accessible only by foot (the AT), or by vehicle using gated and fee-controlled dirt logging roads, reaching Gulf Hagas is an adventure in itself.

 Two Trailheads to Approach the Gulf Hagas Loop Trail